Near Real-time Adaptive Isotropic and Anisotropic Image-to-mesh Conversion for Numerical Simulations Involving Cerebral Aneurysms: Future Work

-Although the methods utilized in the proposed approach have been shown to satisfy the I2M requirements using the small test cases in our evaluation, additional experimentation (and fine-tuning of each method's parameters) is required to process larger test cases (such as the complete vascular structure in \cref{fig:artery2_original_image_1}).
-The mesh deformation scheme employed by our I2M approach produces meshes with a smoothness of $C^0$.
+The mesh deformation scheme employed by CBC3D in our I2M pipeline produces meshes with a smoothness of $C^0$.
 This smoothness is sufficient for aneurysm geometries such as those in our evaluation \cite{EwCCBC3D}; however, future work is required to improve the smoothness of geometries reconstructed from micro-CT images (i.e., some stent geometries).
 Our approach must be updated to provide a smoothness of $C^1$.
-Given CDT3D's ability to process CAD models (such as in \cref{fig:CDT3D_CAD_Simulation}), this approach remains to be tested within a CFD vascular flow simulation that includes CAD models of stents (testing potential avenues of treatment for other aneurysm cases).
+Given CDT3D's ability to process CAD models, this approach remains to be tested within a medical numerical simulation that includes CAD models of stents (testing potential avenues of treatment for other aneurysm cases).